DHTMLX/gantt-docs/data/api/gantt_touch_feedback_duration_config.md

 touch_feedback_duration
 =============

-@todo:
-	check

 @short:
-	defines how long the vibration lasts during tasks moving on touch devices (in milliseconds)
+	defines the duration of vibration feedback before/after drag and drop on touch devices (in milliseconds)

 @type: number
 @example: